jhorology/bitwig-nks-preview-generator/README.md

 ```

-## Generating Preview Audio
+## Procedure of Generating Preview Audio
 1. Close Bitwig studio application if already it's opened.
 1. Execute `bws-nks2ogg exec [options] <dir>` command on terminal.
 1. Bitwig Studio will automatically launch after command.
-1. If you see popup message "Please click first clip", Click (not launch) the clip at Track 1, Slot 1.
-1. Don't touch anything on Bitwig Studio window while program is processing.
+1. If you see popup message "Please click first clip" on Bitwig Studio, Click (not launch) the clip at Track 1, Slot 1.
+It's just needed to take focus of Bitwig Studio window for remote automation once at initial time.
+After processing is started, using other application is OK.
+But don't touch anything on Bitwig Studio.
+1. When processing is done, Bitwig Studio will shutdown automatically.

 ## Adjust Timings
 hogehoge...
+## Module Use
+The following modules are avelable for general use.
+### gulp-nksf2fxb
+### gulp-nks-wav2ogg

 ## Notes
 - Will support macOS, Windows and WSL.
 (Currently tested only macOS)